 For many buyers, newer homes feel simpler at move-in.
 You may find more modern layouts, newer building materials, and fewer immediate repair projects.
 If you value a cleaner starting point and less uncertainty about older systems, newer subdivision homes may be the easier fit.

 This option can also appeal to buyers thinking long term about function.
-Giguere Estates’ construction-aware approach is especially useful here, because newer neighborhoods and lot opportunities often raise questions about floor plans, future updates, and how a home will support your next stage of life.
+My construction background is especially valuable here because newer neighborhoods and lot opportunities often raise questions about floor plans, future remodeling, resale value, and how well a home's layout will serve your family years from now.

 What buyers often like about newer subdivisions